Site will be unavailable for maintenance from June. 4, 11:30 p.m., to June 5, 12:30 a.m. ET. Thank you for your patience!

 Millions of children living in developing nations are at risk of malnutrition.
 Aside from the potential for children to die or suffer disease, the effects of malnutrition can also pose a serious threat to children's development in later life.
 In countries like Ethiopia, Kenya and Uganda, many children are at high risk of developmental delay caused by early and even prenatal malnutrition, caused when a pregnant woman doesn't get proper nourishment.
 ChildFund is working to educate mothers and provide children with the food they need to grow into healthy, happy adults.

-Malnutrition is one of the leading contributors to childhood stunting, according to the United Nations' World Food Programme (WFP).
-This condition affects more than 147 million children in developing nations and is also a primary cause of mental retardation and even brain damage in some children.
+Malnutrition is one of the leading contributors to childhood stunting, according to the World Health Organization.
+This condition affects more than 144 million children around the world, and it can cause severe physical and mental harm.

 Early intervention is crucial to preventing child malnutrition, starting during pregnancy.
 The two-year period starting with conception and continuing through birth and infancy is known as the "window of opportunity."
 Unfortunately, many children do not have access to the food they need in order to grow and develop normally, which leads to serious complications in later life.

 Specific mineral deficiencies can have a particularly serious impact on childhood development.
-Research published by the WFP suggests that iron deficiency can lead to health complications including permanently impaired brain development, decreased growth and increased mortality and morbidity due to secondary infections.
-Children's overall IQ can also suffer.
+Research published by the National Center for Biotechnology Information suggests that iron deficiency can lead to health complications including cognitive, social-emotional and physical impairments.

-Clearly, there is much work to be done to fight child poverty and combat childhood malnutrition, and you can help.
-Through sponsorship, you can invest in a child, allowing him or her to live a happier, more fulfilling life.
+There is much work to be done to fight child poverty and combat childhood malnutrition, and you can help.
+Through sponsorship, you can connect with a child and help him or her to live a healthier, happier life.